 Mosaic Down Syndrome

-Mosaicism, used to describe the presence of more than one type of cell in a person, is usually described as a percentage.
-For example, when a baby is born with Down syndrome, the doctor will take a blood sample to perform a chromosome study.
-Typically, 20 different cells are analyzed.
-If five of the 20 are normal (46 chromosomes), while the other 15 have an extra #21 chromosome (47 chromosomes), the baby would be said to have mosaic Down syndrome.
-Since the percentage of cells with an extra chromosome is 15 out of 20, the baby would be said to have a level of mosaicism at 75 percent.
-The percentages may differ in different parts of the body.
-The percentage of trisomic cells in the muscle may differ from the percentage in the brain, or the percentage in the blood or skin.
+Since the percentage of cells with an extra chromosome is 15 out of 20, the baby would have a level of mosaicism at 75%.
+The percentages may vary in different parts of the body.
+The percentage of cells in the muscle may differ from the percentage in the brain, blood, or skin.

-Clinically, babies born with mosaic Down syndrome can have the same features and health problems seen in babies born with trisomy 21 or translocation Down syndrome.
-However, the presence of cells with the normal number of chromosomes (46) may result in a less severe presentation or fewer characteristics of Down syndrome.
+Babies born with mosaic Down syndrome can have the same features and health problems as babies born with trisomy 21 or translocation Down syndrome.
+However, it is possible that these babies may have fewer characteristics of the syndrome than those with other types of Down syndrome.

-There are ongoing studies to determine if there are any differences in the health of people with mosaic Down syndrome, depending on how the mosaicism occurred.
-In addition, there have been studies looking at whether the percentage of mosaicism can predict the clinical outcome, such as the IQ of the individual or whether there will be a heart defect.
-These studies show that the percentage of mosaicism is not an accurate predictor of outcome.
-There is great variability in mosaic Down syndrome cases can vary greatly.
-They can range from having very mild features, to having the majority of features of Down syndrome, just as a person with all trisomy 21 cells could experience.
+There are ongoing studies to find out if there are any differences in the health of people with mosaic Down syndrome, depending on how the mosaicism occurred.
+There have also been studies looking at whether the percentage of mosaicism can predict things, such as the baby’s IQ or whether there will be a heart defect.
+These studies show that the percentage of mosaicism doesn’t accurately predict outcome.
+Mosaic Down syndrome cases can vary greatly.
+They can range from having very mild features to having most of the features of Down syndrome.

-The risk for chromosome abnormalities to occur in a pregnancy is based on the mother’s age at the time of delivery and increases yearly with increasing age.
+The risk for chromosome defects in a pregnancy varies based on the mother’s age at the time of delivery.
+It increases yearly with increasing age.
 However, the chance is likely very low.

 Síndrome de Down con Alteración Cromosómica en Mosaico